rajeevamatya/eduki-hugo-site/content/en/grade-6/Arithmetic - The Number System/fraction/Divide_by_whole/index.md

 ---
 title: "03 Division: Dividing by Whole Number"
-description: "Dividing fractions by whole numbers using the partition model.
-Examples of dividing whole numbers and fractions using block diagrams."
+description: "This article discusses the concept of division with fractions and whole numbers.
+It explains the partition model of division and how to represent division using block diagrams.
+It also demonstrates how to divide a fraction by a whole number using the same concept of dividing into equal parts.
+Examples and visuals are provided to illustrate the concepts."
 lead: ""
 date: 2020-10-06T08:49:15+00:00
 lastmod: 2020-10-06T08:49:15+00:00